Project Spotlight

 The system consists of Wärtsilä’s Gridsolv Quantum modules and the GEMS Digital Energy Platform that optimises the energy system.

-The Bustleholm 50 MW / 100 MWh energy storage system will help to ensure clean, affordable and secure electricity supply when more renewables are integrated to the grid.
+The Bustleholme 50 MW / 100 MWh energy storage system helps to ensure clean, affordable and secure electricity supply when more renewables are integrated to the grid.

-Just like the Coventry system, it will also provide additional power capacity to support the installation of the electric vehicle (EV) charging network that will accelerate the transition to electric transport and enable ultra-rapid public charging hubs.
+Just like the Coventry system, it also provides additional power capacity to support the installation of the electric vehicle (EV) charging network that will accelerate the transition to electric transport and enable ultra-rapid public charging hubs.

-The system consists of our Wärtsilä Gridsolv Quantum modules, and the sophisticated GEMS Digital Energy Platform.
+The system consists of our Wärtsilä Gridsolv Quantum energy storage system, and our advanced GEMS Digital Energy Platform.

 Rendering image of Sundon site in the UK